rickpr/opendaylight/README.md

 ##Topology

-To get your topology, use Opendaylight.topology:
+To get your topology, use API.topology:

     Opendaylight::API.topology

+For a list of hosts, use API.hostTracker:

+    Opendaylight::API.hostTracker

 This returns a hash of all the edges (links).
 The hash is organized as follows (I have capitalized things that will come back as variables):